Layne28/Layne28.github.io/_pages/about.md

 **Current Research**

-I am currently a postdoctoral researcher in Mike Hagan's group at Brandies University, where I work on understanding and controlling active matter.
+I am currently a postdoctoral researcher in Mike Hagan's group at Brandeis University, where I work on understanding and controlling active matter.